TOWARDS WHO YOU WERE MADE TO BE.

 All of our contacts are based on personal relationships we have as Kivu staff.
 We are sending our students to those whom we call friend.

 We assess risk very carefully at each destination.
-We employ three layers of support that facilitate excellent program implementation in addition to functioning as a proactive system of prevention.
-We have (1) In Country Coordinators who work long term with our partnership organizations and live in the city our students work in, (2) Gap Year Field Staff are hired to travel the entire 8 months and function as an on-site liaison, mentor, and residential advisor, (3) the students live in community together in the program and travel often in groups of 2 or more, especially on the international front.
+We employ several layers of support that facilitate excellent program implementation in addition to functioning as a proactive system of prevention.
+We have (1) In Country Staff who work long term with our partnership organizations and live in the city our students work in.
+They are the eyes and ears for our students to learn how to navigate the community.
+(2) We are registered with the local US embassy or consulate in order to receive the most pertinent information related to travel concerns while abroad.
+(3) Our students live in community together in the program and travel often in groups of 2 or more, especially on the international front.

 Lastly, we also trust that our students take responsibility to follow given guidelines and laws within each country and/or use their judgement throughout their travels.